stefanrueger/urboot/docs/makeoptions.md

    alternative assignments lined out in the data sheet.

-   If `AUTOBAUD` is set then the generated bootloader will try to initialise the UART with the host communication speed that the bootloader augurs from the first byte that is expected from the host at runtime; the code utilises that the lower 5 bit of that byte (`0x30` = `STK_GET_SYNC`) are `0x10`. `AUTOBAUD` is a bit of a misnomer, as urboot only offers 256 different baud rates.
-Moreover, these must be compatible with `F_CPU`, namely `F_CPU/8`, `F_CPU/16`, `F_CPU/24`, ..., `F_CPU/2048`.
-The set of compatible baud rates comes with a narrow tolerance band of +/-1.5%.
+   If `AUTOBAUD` is set then the generated bootloader will try to initialise the UART with the host communication speed that the bootloader augurs from the first byte that the host is expected to send at runtime.
+The code utilises that the lower 5 bits of that first byte (`0x30` = `STK_GET_SYNC`) are `10000`.
+The UART idles transmission at logical 1, therefore using a data start bit of 0, and sends the least significant bit first.
+This means that the above bit pattern of the first byte creates an initial drop of the MCU RX signal with a duration of 5 bits (start bit and the four least significant zero bits of the first byte) divided by the host baud rate. `AUTOBAUD` urboot bootloaders measure this duration and derive the correspondingly needed UART baud rate division factor from it.

+   `AUTOBAUD` is a bit of a misnomer as urboot can only select one of 256 different baud rates at run time that are compatible with `F_CPU`, namely `F_CPU/8`, `F_CPU/16`, `F_CPU/24`, ..., `F_CPU/2048`.
+Each of these baud rates comes with a tolerance band of typically +/-1.5%.
 As a consequence, a 16 MHz MCU can only safely communicate in the following 33 baud rate intervals (the last one is the union of 224 overlapping individual baud rate intervals):

    ```
      [1970000, 2030000] = [0.985*F_CPU/(8*1), 1.015*F_CPU/(8*1)], F_CPU = 16 MHz
      [ 985000, 1015000] = [0.985*F_CPU/(8*2), 1.015*F_CPU/(8*2)]
-     [ 656667,  676667]
+     [ 656667,  676667] = [0.985*F_CPU/(8*3), 1.015*F_CPU/(8*3)]
-     [ 492500,  507500]
+     [ 492500,  507500] = ...
      [ 394000,  406000]
      [ 328333,  338333]
      [ 281429,  290000]